 Let’s be honest: you won’t find a person in the world who looks forward to making cold calls.
 They can be uncomfortable and awkward and they often yield no results.
-What if you could give every cold call a better chance for turning into a sale?
+What if you could give every cold call a better chance of turning into a sale?

 1. We Don't Have the Budget for It